Fliplet/fliplet-cli/README.md

 ---

 Please refer to our [documentation](http://developers.fliplet.com) for all details about creating components, themes and menus on Fliplet via the `fliplet-cli`.

+# Publish to npm

+Creata a release tag from master.
+Eg: v3.7.5